progressr: Parallel and Distributed Processing

 y <- my_fcn(1:10)

-parallelize while reporting on progress.
-This example parallelizes on
+on progress.
+This example parallelizes on the local machine; it works

 plan(multisession, workers = 2)